 The more I delved into it, the more I found evidence that dogs prosper better on fresh, raw, unprocessed food, and it ushered in a new era for our other dogs, Casey, who was 12 then, and our puppy, Gunner, who we raised on raw dog food from birth.

 Casey lived to be 17.75 years old, and we attribute her longevity to the switch to a raw diet.
 The transformation in her energy, vitality, even her mood, was evident almost immediately.
 And Casey’s preference for raw dog food over dry, processed kibble was undeniable – this is the food she was meant to eat.

 More Than Just Food – Real Nourishment

 Dogs’ pointy teeth are called canines for a reason – every dog, no matter what breed, has them, and they’re designed to eat meat, preferably raw, because, lacking opposable thumbs, dogs can’t operate a grill.
-Seriously, though, dogs’ digestive systems, like their wolf predecessors’, were designed to digest and metabolize raw meat, bones and organs, not the grains and fillers presented in most commercially available dog foods.
+Seriously, though, dogs’ digestive systems, like their wolf predecessors’, were designed to digest and metabolize raw meat, bones, and organs, not the grains and fillers present in most commercially available dog foods.